AminaHusic/quiz-maker/README.md

 ## Features

-- Create and edit quizzes with multiple-choice questions.
+- Create and edit quizzes with questions.
 - Take quizzes.
 - Responsive design for mobile and desktop use.